David Byrket, CFA

 Alexander C. “Lex” Huberts, CFA

-Alexander "Lex" Huberts (quasi-)retired as president from Mellon Capital in 2015 where he supervised over $300bn in assets under management.
+Alexander "Lex" Huberts quasi-retired as president from Mellon Capital in 2015 where he supervised over $300 billion in assets under management.
 With over 30 years of investment experience, he continues to be active as a private investor, mentor and advisor.
 He published multiple articles in the FAJ, JPM and the Journal of Investing on currency strategy, equity selection (winning the prestigeous Graham and Dodd Award) and asset allocation.